Chargeback Insurance Pros and Cons

 Alternatives to chargeback insurance

-While fraud prevention tools are something we'd recommend for most eCommerce businesses, merchants should choose the right tool for them based on its effectiveness and efficiency rather than based on any insurance it provides.
+While fraud prevention tools are something we'd recommend for many e-commerce businesses, merchants should choose the right tool for them based on its effectiveness and efficiency rather than based on any insurance it provides.